The story...

 There are reasons for why I did the things that I did.
 Reasons for the good and reasons for the not so good.
 Sometimes I ignored information and put on rose-colored glasses to gloss over the truths that would prevent me from working out my will.

 I learned to be more honest with me and my situation; understanding more fully, albeit incompletely, the way God views my condition and life.
 With this in mind, why do I continue to have resentments, for what other people did, crop up into my mind?
-I know that the thoughts aren't good for me, or anybody else, yet they seem to reside somewhere, dormant, in the back of my mind.
-Do they stay around to reduce the risk of a reoccurrence?
+I know that the self-absorbed thoughts aren't good for me, or anybody else; yet, they seem to reside somewhere, dormant, in the back of my mind.
+Do I keep them to reduce the risk of a reoccurrence?

-People within the only church in town will need healthy boundaries to work out their faith and life amongst the wide range of people who are likely working out their phase of life the best they can.
-Life looks better without willing life to be different or attempting to bend reality.
-Our honest humility opens up our trust in God and maybe a few close friends too.
-Truly, rest, peace can be found in reality walking humbly with God.
+People within the only church in town will need healthy boundaries to work out their faith and life amongst the wide range of people who're likely working out their phase of life the best they can.
+Maybe life is actually better without attempting to bend reality.
+Honest humility seems likely to gain trust in God and maybe a few close friends too.
+Truly, rest and peace can be found walking humbly trusting God.

 Just for today...